 There’s always a need for human intervention, considering B2C communication, especially when it comes to solving customer issues connected with rational thinking and morality.
 As a solution, the majority of chatbot AI developers allow their solution to contact the real support team if a bot can’t help a user.
 Here a chatbot is mainly used to reduce the burden on the support team.

 However, the statistics show that about 70% of consumers use chatbot support and are satisfied with the outcome.

-Being scared of technology doesn’t always mean that it’s dangerous for mankind.
+Being scared of AI technology doesn’t always mean that it’s dangerous for mankind.
 Sometimes we just don’t understand how it works or how to turn its cons into pros.
-Considering AI implementation in banking, the technology doesn’t cause mass unemployment, doesn’t dehumanize the whole communication process, or makes bad decisions every time leading you to bankruptcy.
+Considering AI and ML implementation in banking, the technology doesn’t cause mass unemployment, doesn’t dehumanize the whole communication process or makes bad decisions every time leading you to bankruptcy.
 Being scared of technology here means that you should discover the AI software, understand it, and carefully use it in business.

 Should we worry about AI?
-Get in touch with GiniMachine to meet AI for scoring closer.
+Get in touch with GiniMachine to meet AI and machine learning in financial services closer.